Summer Dissertation Writing Program 2020 - CLOSED

 The application period for 2020 is now closed.
 Please check our website in February 2021 to apply for next summer's workshop.

-Doctoral students in any discipline and in the advanced stages of dissertation writing are eligible to apply to summer intensive dissertation-writing workshops, to be held at the Berlin, Florence, London, and Washington DC institutes in the summer of 2013.
+Doctoral students in any discipline and in the advanced stages of dissertation writing are eligible to apply to summer intensive dissertation-writing workshops held at the Berlin, London, Madrid and Washington, D.C. institutes.
 Each site will be able to host an average of six doctoral students for a period of six weeks.
-The Berlin 2013 dissertation workshop will be for students in Humanities and Social Sciences working on topics related to modern Europe.
 Students from all fields and disciplines are welcome to apply to these workshops.
 The workshops will be held from Monday, June 8 to Friday, July 17, 2020.

-- With rare exceptions, this program is intended for students who aim to file their dissertations no later than the end of the fall semester following the summer dissertation session attended.
+- This program is intended for students who aim to file their dissertations no later than the end of the following fall or early spring.